 The 911 call center and dispatch operations is operated on a 24-hour basis providing all 911 call-taking services for Josephine County.
-The center dispatches for the Grants Pass Department of Public Safety, American Medical Response (AMR), Rural Metro Fire Department, Wolf Creek Fire Department, Williams Fire Department, Illinois Valley Fire Department, and occasionally to the Oregon Department of Forestry and State Forestry.
+The center dispatches for the Grants Pass Department of Public Safety, American Medical Response (AMR), Rural Metro Fire Department, Wolf Creek Fire Department, Williams Fire Department, Illinois Valley Fire Department, and occasionally to the Oregon Department of Forestry.

 Kristen Guenther is the immediate supervisor of the personnel in the Dispatch Center, Lead Dispatcher Marci Haack is the 911 Coordinator/Liaison.

 The Communications Center of the Grants Pass Department of Public Safety is essential in providing quick, effective and efficient service to both the civilian population and Department employees.
-The Communication Center is responsible for radio communications, telephone communication, and operation of automated data systems.
+The Communications Center is responsible for radio communications, telephone communication, and operation of automated data systems.

 The department maintains 24-hour telephone communications service through its emergency 911 enhanced telephone system, non-emergent phone lines, and radio communications.